awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 ![\[The events page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-events.png)

-For more information, see \.
+For more information, see [Viewing an Elastic Beanstalk Environment's Event Stream](using-features.events.md)\.

 ## Tags<a name="environments-console-tags"></a>